Jason5Lee/gradle-util-rs/README.md

 then run the wrapper task.
 In this way, the gradle distribution of the old version won't be downloaded.
 But it may have potential problems.

 Example: `gur chver 7.3.3 --yolo`

+### `template`

+This subcommand allows you to create a gradle project from a template.

+The generated project has the following features:

+* Using buildSrc as the central dependency version definition.
+* Allow you to customize the Gradle version in the wrapper properties.

+Example:
+* List all the templates: `gur template list`
+* Create a project from the template: `gur template create <template-name> -o <project path>`

 ## Why Rust?